devpira/Graphql-Mongodb-Stack/README.md

 If a database doesn't contain any collections (tables) then the db you created won't show until you create your first collection

 ### Creating collection:
-In mongo db collections are techincally what you call tables a database and essentially work the same way.
+In mongo db collections are techincally what you call tables in a database and essentially work the same way.

 Manually creating a collection:
 ```